 The notation of a Use Case diagram is fairly straightforward.
 An actor is represented by a stick figure.
 A use case is represented by a labeled oval.
 A solid line is used to connect actors to the use cases that they want to achieve.
 Around the edge of the system, you can find a labeled box called the system boundary.
 We use <<includes>> and <<extends>> to signify that use cases are interacting with other use cases.
 An arrow marked with an <<includes>> means that there is a sub-goal that needs to get accomplished.
-On the other hand, an arrow marked with an <<extends>> means there is a special case that modifies the goal.
+On the other hand, an arrow marked with an <<extends>> means there is a sub-goal that needs to get as special case that modifies the goal.